 EAD reflects the archival structure and holds relationships between entities in an archive.
-In addition, EAD encourages archivists to use collective and multilevel description, and because of its flexible structure and broad applicability, it has been embraced by many repositories (Kiesling, 2001).
+In addition, EAD encourages archivists to use collective and multilevel description, and because of its flexible structure and broad applicability, it has been embraced by many repositories [63].

-Nonetheless, EAD allows for several degrees of freedom in tagging practice, which may turn out to be problematic in the automatic processing of EAD files, since it is difficult to know in advance how an institution will use the hierarchical elements.
+On the other hand, EAD allows for several degrees of freedom in tagging practice, which may turn out to be problematic in the automatic processing of EAD files, since it is difficult to know in advance how an institution will use the hierarchical elements.
 The EAD permissive data model may undermine the very interoperability it is intended to foster.
-Indeed, it has been underlined that only EAD files meeting stringent best practice guidelines are shareable and searchable (Prom et al., 2007).
+Indeed, it has been underlined that only EAD files meeting stringent best practice guidelines are shareable and searchable [86].
 Moreover, there is also a second relevant problem related to the level of material that is being described.
-Unfortunately, the EAD schema rarely requires a standardized description of the level of the materials being described, since the $\langle level \rangle$ attribute is required only in the $\langle archdesc \rangle$ tag, while it is optional in $\langle cN \rangle$ components and in very few EAD files this possibility is used, as pointed out by Prom (2002).
-As a consequence, the level of description of the lower components in the hierarchy needs to be inferred by navigating the upper components, even as far as up to the $\langle archdesc \rangle$, where the presence of the $\langle level \rangle$ attribute is mandatory.
+Unfortunately, the EAD schema rarely requires a standardized description of the level of the materials being described, since the <level> attribute is required only in the <archdesc> tag, while it is optional in <cN> components and in very few EAD files this possibility is used, as pointed out by [83].
+As a consequence, the level of description of the lower components in the hierarchy needs to be inferred by navigating the upper components, maybe up to the <archdesc>, where the presence of the <level> attribute is mandatory.
 Therefore, access to individual items might be difficult without taking into consideration the whole hierarchy.

-We highlight this fact in Fig. 4 where we present the structure of an EAD file.
-In this example we can see the top-level components $\langle \mathtt{eadheader} \rangle$ and $\langle \mathtt{archdesc} \rangle$ and the hierarchical part represented by the $\langle \mathtt{dsc} \rangle$ component; the $\langle \mathtt{level} \rangle$ attribute is specified only in the $\langle \mathtt{archdesc} \rangle$ component.
-Therefore, the archival levels described by the components of the $\langle \mathtt{dsc} \rangle$ can be inferred only by navigating the whole hierarchy.
+We highlight this fact in Figure 4 where we present the structure of an EAD file.
+In this example we can see the top-level components <eadheader> and <archdesc> and the hierarchical part represented by the <dsc> component; the <level> attribute is specified only in the <archdesc> component.
+Therefore, the archival levels described by the components of the <dsc> can be inferred only by navigating the whole hierarchy.
 Moreover, sharing and searching archival description might be made difficult by the typical size of EAD files with a very deep hierarchical structure.
 Indeed, each EAD file is a description of a whole collection of items rather than the description of an individual item.
-On the other hand, users are often interested in the information described at the item level, which is typically buried very deeply in the hierarchy and might be difficult to reach (Shreeves et al., 2003).
+On the other hand, users are often interested in the information described at the item level, which is typically buried very deeply in the hierarchy and might be difficult to reach [92].